Skip to content

 1. Make vegetables and fruit part of every meal.

 Include more fruits and vegetables at meals and snacks.
 Aim to eat at least one dark green (e.g. arugula, broccoli, gai lan, kale/collards, salad greens) and one orange vegetable (e.g. carrots, sweet potatoes, squash, pumpkin or yams) each day.
 This is an easy guideline to follow that helps you increase your vegetable intake and meet your nutrient needs.
-Sunshine, Picnic, Rocket and Comma all have delicious options to help you make healthy choices!
+Sunshine, Picnic, Rocket and Comma all have delicious options to help you make nutritious choices!

 2. Eat more fish.